salesforcecli/plugin-deploy-retrieve/messages/delete.source.md

 # areYouSureCheckOnly

-Are you sure you want to proceed (this is only a check and won't actually delete anything) (y/n)?
+Are you sure you want to proceed (this is only a check and won't actually delete anything)?

 # conflictMsg